Jackson sharp, Rodgers sits and Ravens beat Packers 26-13

-BALTIMORE (AP) — Lamar Jackson directed two scoring drives during a limited appearance, had an impressive touchdown run erased by a penalty and sparked the Baltimore Ravens to a 26-13 victory over the Green Bay Packers, who played Thursday night without quarterback Aaron Rodgers.
+Jackson juked and hopped during an impressive highlight-reel touchdown, and though it was wiped out by a penalty, the second-year quarterback sparked Baltimore to a 26-13 victory Thursday night.

-Rodgers developed back stiffness and was a late scratch , a move the team labeled as a “precaution.”
+The Packers played without quarterback Aaron Rodgers, who developed back stiffness and was a late scratch .
 After being held out of Green Bay’s first preseason game against Houston, the seven-time Pro Bowl star was slated to start for the first time under rookie head coach Matt LaFleur.

 Jackson, on the other hand, needed the work.
 Coming off a rookie season in which he didn’t start until mid-November, Jackson is seeking to master a new playbook devised by first-year coordinator Greg Roman.